1,000+ Opportunities

 Save a search for “National Institutes of Health (NIH)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Consortia consisting of four U.S. research institutions and at least six collaborating research intensive institutions and/or sites in low- and middle-income countries (LMICs).
+Search similar grants →According to the current listing, eligibility includes: Consortia consisting of four U.S. research institutions and at least six collaborating research intensive institutions and/or sites in low- and middle-income countries (LMICs).
 Other Eligible Applicants: Foreign components, as defined in the NIH Grants Policy Statement, are allowed.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program